Beijing, with a history going back 3 millennia, is known as much for modern architecture as its ancient sites.

 You will land in Shanghai, the Paris of the East, and spend four days in this remarkable city.

-Next, you will spend two days in Xi’an, home of the 2,300-year-old Terra Cotta Warriors, described by National Geographic magazine as the 8th wonder of the world.
+You will spend two days in Xi’an, home of the 2,300-year-old Terra Cotta Warriors, described by National Geographic magazine as the 8th Wonder of the World.

-Finally, you will stay at the Friendship Hotel in Beijing, located next to the Beijing Institute of Technology, for eight days.
-You will learn about Chinese culture, language, history, business operations, and management style and will be briefed by the managers of companies such as:
+Finally, you will spend eight days at the Friendship Hotel in Beijing, located next to the Beijing Institute of Technology.
+You will learn about Chinese culture, language, history, business operations, and management style and will be briefed by managers of companies such as Moog of East Aurora, PriceWaterhouse Coopers, OCBC Bank in Shanghai, Devries Global, PriceWaterhouse Coopers, and Messe-Frankfurt, as well as by representatives of the commercial attache of the U.S. Embassy in China, and Shanghai National Exposition and Convention Center.

 Ready for adventure?